matrix-org/synapse/docs/usage/administration/monthly_active_users.md

 A user is **never** considered active if they are either:
  - Part of the trial day cohort (described below)
- - Are owned by an Application Service (AS).
+ - Are owned by an application service.
    - Note: This **only** cover users that are part of an application service `namespaces.users` registration.
 The namespace must also be marked as `exclusive`.